FinweLtd/doc-livesync-all/docs/tutorials/oculus_go_setup.md

 5. Turn on your Oculus Go device.
 Press *Continue*.

-6. Plug your Oculus Go into a power source.
+6. Plug your Oculus Go into a power source.
 Press *Continue*.

 7. After search completes, found headsets are listed.
-If multiple devices were found nearby, choose the one with matching serial number.
-The number is below the barcode under the head strap.
+If multiple devices were found nearby, choose the one with the matching serial number.
+The number is printed below a QR code under the fabric of the head strap, near the USB connector.
 Press *Continue*.

 8. Select a Wifi access point that will be used for connecting the headset to the network.
 Press *Continue*.